 Nobody likes to talk about money.
 Even fewer like to ask for money.
 But if your church is going to continue to grow in ministry effectiveness, you’ve got to get comfortable with it.
-And if your church is going to not only grow but thrive, you’ve got to get good at it.
+And if your church is going thrive, you’ve got to get good at it.
 Thankfully, getting ‘good’ at talking about money can be just as simple as shifting your perspective a bit.
 When you ditch the mindset that giving is a ‘have to’ of Christian life, and instead begin to believe it’s a ‘get to’ that shows people have truly embraced the generosity of God in all areas of their lives, talking about money becomes something entirely different.

 "...managing your online giving process with your church management system can help you manage the relationships in your church..."